Tropini-lab/PUPpy/README.md

 <ADD CODE HERE>
 ```

-If this were to fail, you can create the required Conda environment from this GitHub directory.
+Otherwise, you can create the required Conda environment from this GitHub directory.

 ```sh
 # Deactivate Conda environment